muhamed42/Assignment-QS3/Invoices-Testcases.md

 - Check the response to ensure the profit amount is accurate.".
 ### Actual Result
 - After creating an invoice, we found that that the total profit is calculated uncorrectly.
-- After creating an invoice, we found that that the total profit is calculated uncorrectly.(Failed)
+- After creating an invoice, we found that that the total profit is calculated uncorrectly.

 # Return Existing Invoice
-# TC-14
+# 🔴TC-14
 ## Verify that the user can return an existing invoice.
 ### Steps
 - POST /invoices/{id}/return endpoint.